 While animal-based is the diet I have chosen to live by, I have tried both the Paleo and Keto extensively, and they both work well.

 This article is not an article recommending one or the other.
 This is an article to show you how each of the eating styles work, respectively.

 As with all diets, the most important thing to consider is your ability to stick to it.
 This nutritional guide will outline the fundamental principles behind both and allow you to make an informed decision.

 Living with optimum health allows you to live your best life, and there are a lot of factors that go into a fulfilling, healthy lifestyle.

 To reach your maximum potential, you must have a holistic approach.
 You need to consider factors such as longevity, brain function, bone density, and enhanced central nervous systems and endocrine systems.
-Only by optimizing all of these, can you have the body and life that you want.
+Only by optimizing all of these can you have the body and life you want.

-Before diving into the differences of these ways of eating, I want to talk briefly about testing you might want to consider.
+Before diving into the differences between these ways of eating, I want to talk briefly about testing you might want to consider.

-As I mention frequently on here, please note I’m not a medical practitioner.
+As I frequently mention throughout my articles, please note I'm not a medical practitioner.

-With all that being said, there are specific lab test that are immensely helpful in determining your body’s current chemistry.
+With all that being said, there are specific lab tests that are immensely helpful in determining your body's current chemistry.